Stochastic Control Methods for Optimization: Optimization over probability measures:

 To corroborate the convergence rate asserted in Theorem~\ref{thm:regularization_error}, we perform a numerical study in which the particle number $N$ is varied in $\{10, 20, 25, 50, 100, 125, 200, 250, 400, 500, 800, 1000\}$ and the corresponding Monte Carlo estimates of $\frac{1}{N} v^N_{\eps}(0, \mathbf{x})$ minus the minimum value ($=0.75$) of $G$ are plotted as a function of $1/N$; see Figure~\ref{fig:convergence_rate}.
 The resulting data exhibit an approximately linear dependence on $1/N$, and a least-squares fit provides strong empirical support for an $\mathcal{O}(1/N)$ finite-particle error.
 Moreover, extrapolating the fitted line to the limit $N\to\infty$ yields a vanishing asymptotic error.

 \end{exam}

 In the above 2D Newtonian swarm example, it is not appropriate to study the sensitivity with respect to the regularization parameter $\eps$ because the particle approximation error also depends on $\eps$; see Theorem \ref{thm:value_convergence}.
-To isolate the regularization error, we consider the following example that satisfies the regularity and convexity assumptions in Proposition \ref{prop-well-posedness-mfc} under which the constant $L_{\eps}$ in Thoerem \ref{thm:value_convergence} is independent of $\eps$.
+To isolate the regularization error, we consider the following example that satisfies the regularity, averaged convexity, and coercivity assumptions in Proposition \ref{prop-well-posedness-mfc} under which the constant $L_{\eps}$ in Thoerem \ref{thm:value_convergence} is independent of $\eps$.

 \begin{exam}[2D Spring Swarm] Consider the minimization of the following functional:

 This quadratic interaction functional is minimized by any Dirac measure $\mu^*=\delta_{x^*}$, $x^*\in\bR^2$, and the minimal value is $G(\mu^*)=0$.